-Live music, tons of food stalls and, an array of local craft makers displaying their intriguing artistic skills, you can spend hours like we did amazed by the talent and sucked into eating local cuisines at each corner.
+Live music, tons of food stalls and, an array of local craft makers displaying their intriguing artistic skills, you can spend hours as we did; amazed by the talent and sucked into eating local cuisines at each corner.

 Yet not only were the flowers the highlight of the festival.
 The tractor ride sure took the cake; riding around the pristine wetland at Oude Post.
 What better way to view flowers if not in close proximity.

-The gritty tourist sure seem excited, nestling themselves on stacks of hay on the drawn back wagon.
+The gritty tourist sure seems excited, nestling themselves on stacks of hay on the drawn back wagon.